apache/mesos/docs/upgrades.md

 <a name="1-7-x-auto-load-subsystems"></a>

 * A new option `cgroups/all` has been added to the agent flag `--isolation`.
 This allows cgroups isolator to automatically load all the local enabled cgroups subsystems.
 If this option is specified in the agent flag `--isolation` along with other cgroups related options (e.g., `cgroups/cpu`), those options will be just ignored.

+<a name="1-7-x-container-specific-cgroups-mounts"></a>

+* Added container-specific cgroups mounts under `/sys/fs/cgroup` to containers with image launched by Mesos containerizer.

 <a name="1-7-x-container-logger"></a>